pcanwar/TrancheSequence/README.md

 # CapSequence, MileSequence

 CapSequence is a sequence of opportunities for making payment eg.(rewards).
 It gets started  every period of time.

+CapSequence have a bunch of different properties, and here are some ones:

 ## Features
 - It is useful library to contain multiple hierarchies timestamp.
 - It adds a list of the time.